Land lease programs for urban food production (adapted from MacRae et al., 2012)

 Changes to hunting, trapping and fishing licenses

-Licenses are primarily regulated by the provinces, except for indigenous peoples who are self-regulated if self-governing, or regulated by both federal and provincial rules.
+Licenses are primarily regulated by the provinces, except for indigenous peoples who are self-regulated if self-governing, or regulated by both federal and provincial rules if hunting, trapping, and fishing off their treaty lands.
 Provincial rules are further broken done by regional zones, seasons and species.
 Firearms rules are primarily provincially regulated, except that the federal government has been working on gun registries.
+For example, in Ontario, indigenous peoples off-treaty lands must have an Outdoors Card, a federal firearms license, a H2 hunting license, an animal tag from the lottery system and, a Shipman's Letter.
+The territories, however, are not quite as restrictive and fewer licensing requirements and Ontario should adapt systems to reflect the Territorial approaches (cf. Judge et al., 2022).

 Building on existing rules that give preference to aboriginal rights after conservation goals are met and before other allocations (for example, see Ontario rules about fishing licences), and given significant declines in wildlife and plants in traditional indigenous provisioning territories, indigenous peoples will have to be further preferenced for hunting, fishing, trapping and harvesting on those areas.
+This is done, for example, in the NWT under the Wildlife Act (Judge et al., 2022).
 Recreational licenses for non-indigenous peoples (including those attached to recreational hunting lodges) will have to be limited to protect resources.
 This also means making much fuller use of traditional ecological knowledge for determining how many tags and licenses will be available to recreational hunters and fishers.
 Beaudin - Reimer (2020) highlights in one case the disparity between a Métis view of the moose population in a region and the provincial one, with the Métis hunter lamenting the inaccuracy of the provincial approach to determining how many moose tags to permit believing that it contributes to population decline.
 In some cases, Métis hunters have called for a region to be closed for lack of moose and the province has ignored their calls because it hasn't done a survey to confirm.
 These hunters have also expressed concerns about acceptable traps and firearm permits.

 For tags and licenses distributed to non-indigenous people, the priority should be those for whom self-provisioning is an important part of the family's food security, identified as about 25% of hunters, but a much smaller percentage of fishers.
 Certainly catch and release programs restrict access (see Goal 5, Sustainable Fishery Management).
 For trappers, those trapping for income and self-provisioning would be the priority.
 A challenge will be designing a test to determine who is a self-provisioning priority.
 Those on unemployment, social assistance or pensions are readily apparent, more difficult is identifying the working poor.
 However, changes to income security architecture (see Goal 1) will improve the circumstances of the working poor, which would allow those on fixed low incomes to be the priority.
 Non-Canadians with tourist outfitter establishments will be the lowest priority, not because of their national status, but because they have to have considerable income to afford such a trip.